orsenthil/senthil.learntosolveit.com-deploy/posts/2006/07/13/its-been-sometime.md

 Something to think about...
-Every new release of Python implements more and more features of Lisp.
+Every new release of Python implements more and more features of {{% wikipedia article="Lisp (programming language)" %}}.
 So, why not just use Lisp now instead of waiting for the developers of Python to slowly make Python into Lisp?